raptorjs-legacy/rapido/README.md

 the current directory.

 ## Available Commands and Stacks
-To get a list of available commands and stacks, simple run the following command:<br>
+To get a list of available commands for the currently enabled stacks, simple run the following command:<br>
 `rap list`

+To get a list of all commamnds for all stacks that have been installed (not just the ones that are enabled), the following command should be used:
+`rap list --all`

 ## Configuration
 Rápido, and all of the commands, can be configured using a simple JSON file format that can be loaded